What is Regenerative Medicine? A Beginner’s Guide to PRP, Stem Cells, and ESWT

 What it is:

-Stem cell therapy uses specialized cells that have the unique ability to develop into different cell types in the body.
+This therapy utilizes specialized cells that have the potential to develop into different cell types.

 How it works: